CSA-RH/rosa-hcp-fast-deploy/README.md

 Please enter your choice: 3
 ```
 It takes approximately 15 minutes to delete your HCP cluster, including its related VPC, account roles, etc.
-Please be aware that deleting the cluster will also move the LOG file from its current position to **/tmp**.
+Please be aware that deleting the cluster will also move the LOG file from its current position to **/tmp** at the end of the process.